Suicidal Angels: Dead Again, Bloodbath and Divide and Conquer (2010–2015)

-Division of Blood and Years of Aggression (2016–present)
+Division of Blood, Years of Aggression and Profane Prayer (2016–present)

 With constant touring not deterring the band from regularly delivering new albums, Suicidal Angels released their sixth album Division of Blood in 2016, which saw yet another change in the line up, this time with Gus Drax replacing Chris Tsitsis on guitar.

-On June 1, 2018, Suicidal Angels announced on their official website that they were working on their seventh studio album, Years of Aggression, which was released on August 9, 2019.
+On 1 June 2018, Suicidal Angels announced on their official website that they were working on their seventh studio album, Years of Aggression, which was released on 9 August 2019.
 The album managed to hit the charts at #33 in Germany, #63 in Austria and #71 in Switzerland.
 The production took place at Soundlodge Studio where the drums where recorded, and also at the Zero Gravity Studios where they recorded guitars, vocals and bass.
 After they finished the recordings, the band flew over to Sweden to enter the Fascination Street Studios.
 There, the album was mixed by Jens Bogren and mastered by Tony Lindgren.

 The band participated in the fall 2018 installment of the MTV Headbangers Ball European Tour with Exodus, Death Angel and Sodom.

+In March 2023, it was announced that Suicidal Angels had resigned to Nuclear Blast and were working on new material for their eighth studio album.
+Six months later, vocalist and guitarist Nick Melissourgos said that the band had finished recording, mixing and mastering the album.
+It was announced on 24 November 2023 that the album was titled Profane Player and would be released on 1 March 2024.

+On 26 March 2025, a week after the Eastern European Profanation Tour concluded, Gus Drax and the Band announced on their respective Instagram profiles that they have officially parted ways after 9 and a half years.